 Of course, you can use constraints if you need more control over the size of the items.

-You may have already noticed another enhancement to the inline title in the toolbar.
+You may have already noticed another enhancement to the inline title and the toolbar.

 This is made possible by the new subtitle property on NSWindow.